ackatz/seclook/README.md

 Download the latest Mac release [**here**](https://github.com/ackatz/seclook/raw/main/Releases/seclook.dmg).

+To start the app automatically at start up, add it to the "Open at Login" list in Settings > Login Items

 ## Contributions

 I'm happy to merge contributions that fit my vision for the app (simple, background app).
 Bug fixes and more tests are always welcome.